Semigroup models for biochemical reaction networks: The semigroup model of a CRS

-The two operations $\circ$ and $+$ have obvious interpretations in terms of the function of enzymes on a CRS: The sum of two functions $\phi_x + \phi_y$, $x,y \in X$ describes the {\it joint} or {\it simultaneous} function of two enzymes $x$ and $y$ on the network - it captures the reactions catalyzed by both $x$ and $y$ at the same time.
-The composition of two functions $\phi_x \circ \phi_y$, $x,y \in X$ describes the {\it subsequent} function on the network: first $y$ and then $x$ act by their respective catalytic function.
-Interestingly, using the partial order introduced in remark \ref{rmk:PO}, the property (\ref{eq:distrLeft}) reads: {\it The result of applying a test function $\chi$ to the sum of two functions $\phi$ and $\psi$ can be larger the result of applying the test function to the individual functions and then taking the sum.} This is reminiscent of the prevalent characterization of emergence ({\it the whole is larger than the sum of its parts}), surprisingly clearly exhibited in such simple algebraic models.\\
+\begin{rmk} The inequality in (\ref{eq:distrLeft}) can be strict.
+In the example shown in Fig. \ref{fig:example4}, the function $\phi_a \circ (\phi_e + \phi_f)$ is non-zero, while $\phi_a \circ \phi_e + \phi_a \circ \phi_f$ is the zero function.
+Interestingly, the property (\ref{eq:distrLeft}) reads: {\it ''The result of applying a test function $\chi$ to the sum of two functions $\phi$ and $\psi$ can be larger than the result of applying the test function to the individual functions and then taking the sum.''} This is reminiscent of a characterization of emergence, which is often stated as {\it ''the whole is larger than the sum of its parts''}.